didillysquat/VTK2022/README.md

 # Day 3: MacParland et al 2018

+## Requirements
+You may want to download and install the [loupe browser](https://www.10xgenomics.com/products/loupe-browser/downloads).
+This is a browser designed by 10X to visualise the results of the Cell Ranger analysis that we will conduct below.
+Alternatively, I will load it on my machine and you can see what it looks like that way.

+## Part XXX: Running cellranger bamtofastq

 TODO incorporate down sampling into this.
 If the students can down sample then they can work with their own sets of files and fully develop a Nextflow pipeline.

 The processing of single cell RNA-seq data differs from that of bulk RNA-seq data with regards to the programs that are used to process it.
 However, many of the underlying principles (i.e. mapping and counting) are shared between bulk and single cell RNA-seq.